IsabellaStef/isabellastef.github.io/cv.md

 BSc Environmental Science
 I graduated with an Honours Degree of Bachelor of Science, with Lower Second Class Honours in 2013.
 ### Core Subjects
-~Environmental Auditing and Assessment
+* Environmental Auditing and Assessment
-~Environmental Science Project (a project of my choosing, whereby I had to research and carry out testing/sampling to prove a theory or to answer a question)
+* Environmental Science Project (a project of my choosing, whereby I had to research and carry out testing/sampling to prove a theory or to answer a question)

 ### Optional Subjects
-~Applied Coastal Geomorphology
+* Applied Coastal Geomorphology
-~Contaminated Land and Groundwater Management
+* Contaminated Land and Groundwater Management
-~Waste Management and Environmental Pollution
+* Waste Management and Environmental Pollution

-One of my core third year subjects was Environmental Science Project, a project of my choosing, whereby I had to research and carry out testing/sampling to prove a theory or to answer a question.
-The four other subjects were, Coastal Geomorphology,

 #### Voukolies High School (Lykeion)